bensurman/angular-screenmatch/README.md

     startAnimation();
 }
 ```
-The `$scope` argument is the scope you want to bind a resize listener too.
-When that scope is destroyed, the listener will deregister.
-You can omit this argument and it will listen on `$rootScope` indefinitely instead, or until you cancel it.

-To cancel the listener manually, use the second property of the object `unbind`.
+The second property is `unbind` which you can call to stop the variable updating.

 ```javascript
 $scope.portable.unbind(); //now I no longer react to changes!
 ```

+The `$scope` argument that's initially passed in to bind is the scope you want to bind a resize listener too.
+When that scope is destroyed, the listener will deregister.
+You can omit this argument and it will listen on `$rootScope` indefinitely instead, or until you cancel it using `unbind`.

 Check out the [section on how resize events are handled](#how-resize-events-are-handled) for more information on listeners.

+##### `once`

 If you only want to execute some code when a screen size is initially matched, execute it in the callback for `once`.
 This is great for things like loading data from a backend.